Universal Darwinism

-Universal Darwinism, also known as generalized Darwinism, universal selection theory, or Darwinian metaphysics, is a variety of approaches that extend the theory of Darwinism beyond its original domain of biological evolution on Earth.
+Universal Darwinism (Note: Also known as generalized Darwinism, universal selection theory, and Darwinian metaphysics.) is a variety of approaches that extend the theory of Darwinism beyond its original domain of biological evolution on Earth.
 Universal Darwinism aims to formulate a generalized version of the mechanisms of variation, selection and heredity proposed by Charles Darwin, so that they can apply to explain evolution in a wide variety of other domains, including psychology, linguistics, economics, culture, medicine, computer science, and physics.

-Basic mechanisms

-At the most fundamental level, Charles Darwin's theory of evolution states that organisms evolve and adapt to their environment by an iterative process.
-This process can be conceived as an evolutionary algorithm that searches the space of possible forms (the fitness landscape) for the ones that are best adapted.
-The process has three components: